jjvanzon/JJs-Reference-Architecture/patterns.md

 ### RepositoryWrappers

-Passing around lots of [repositories](#repository) would create long lists of parameters, that are prone to change.
+Passing around lots of [`Repositories`](#repository) would create long lists of parameters, that are prone to change.
 To prevent that phenomenon, sets of [`Repositories`](#repository) could be combined into `RepositoryWrappers`.
 Those can then be passed around instead.
 This keeps the parameter lists shorter and less prone to change.

 You can make a single `RepositoryWrapper` with all your domain model's [`Repositories`](#repository).

-But that is not always enough.
-Some logic will use [`Repositories`](#repository) out of multiple domains, so you might make a custom `RepositoryWrapper` in that case.
-You could also choose to pass around multiple `RepositoryWrappers`: one per domain model.
+Some logic will use [`Repositories`](#repository) out of multiple [domains](namespaces-assemblies-and-folders.md#functional-domains).
+You could choose to pass around multiple `RepositoryWrappers`: one per [domain model](namespaces-assemblies-and-folders.md#functional-domains).
+But you could also might make a custom `RepositoryWrapper` in that case, with [`Repositories`](#repository) from multiple [functional domains](namespaces-assemblies-and-folders.md#functional-domains) in it.

 Also, you may want to create different, more limited `RepositoryWrappers`.
-For instance ones for partial domain models.
-This keeps the width of dependency narrow, so logic that has nothing to do with certain [`Repositories`](#repository), do not become dependent on all of them.
+For instance ones for each [partial domain](namespaces-assemblies-and-folders.md#partial-domains).
+This keeps the width of dependency narrow, so logic that has nothing to do with certain [`Repositories`](#repository), would not become dependent on all of them.

 An alternative to `RepositoryWrappers` might be [dependency injection](practices-and-principles.md#dependency-injection).
-Under the link you will find some criticism about the techique, but that might be due to not using a very good [dependency injection](practices-and-principles.md#dependency-injection) `API`. `RepositoryWrappers` and [dependency injection](practices-and-principles.md#dependency-injection) could also be used in combination with each other.
+Under the [link](practices-and-principles.md#dependency-injection) you will find some criticism about the techique, but that might be due to not using a very good [dependency injection](practices-and-principles.md#dependency-injection) `API`. `RepositoryWrappers` and [dependency injection](practices-and-principles.md#dependency-injection) could also be used in combination with each other.

 ### Validators